cheikhAhmad12/numpy_evolution_analysis/README.md

 - `additions`, `deletions` (line-level)
 - `churn` (`additions + deletions`)

-Note: Walking the full history can take a while depending on your machine.

 ## Generate plots
 Uses the cleaned CSV to build PNGs in `plots/`.
 ```